 We do not offer any financial award for a probationary tenant, who can expect to receive fee income from their work for us reasonably swiftly.
 However, you will not pay any chambers rent or clerks’ fees.

-If you have any queries about probationary tenancy at 1 Chancery Lane, please send an e-mail to firstname.lastname@example.org
+We are not currently recruiting Probationary Tenants.
+Details of the application process will be available here when we have vacancies.
+If you have any queries about probationary tenancy at 1 Chancery Lane, please send an e-mail to email@example.com

 Work for Probationary Tenants

 During probationary tenancy, you can expect to be given work of different kinds of the type performed by the junior tenants in chambers.
 This will include case management conferences, applications, trials on the small claims track and fast track (typically in the areas of road traffic accidents and personal injury, but also others).
 You will also be given paperwork, which will include fixed fee Advices (such as for infant approval hearings), conditional fee cases and possibly fixed fee work for the NHS.

 While we cannot guarantee any particular amount of work being available, we do not recruit probationary tenants unless there is a reasonable amount of work available at the lower end which is not being carried out by our existing junior tenants.

 I joined 1 Chancery Lane as a probationary tenant in Autumn 2019, having completed a twelve month pupillage with the Government Legal Department.
 Because I was moving from the employed to the independent Bar, I had less experience on my feet than perhaps was typical for someone in my position, and I accordingly started my experience by shadowing various junior members of Chambers as they went about their daily diet of court work and conferences.
 Within a few short weeks, I was taking my own cases and earning in my own right.